OpenSaMD/OpenSaMD/docs/released/sop-document-record-control.md

 #### 5. Changes to Documents

-When changes need to be made to a document, any employee with knowledge about the document and those changes can perform them.
+When changes need to be made to a document, any contributor with knowledge about the document and those changes can perform them.
 To achieve this a git branch is created where editing of the document is undergone for subsequent PR and review.